bomdia/byte-converter/README.md

 # byte-converter
-Convert any value from a bit/byte unit measure to an another bit/byte measure, this package is compliant to IEC standard.
+Convert any value from a bit/byte dataFormat to an another bit/byte dataFormat, this package is compliant to IEC standard.
 EX: you can convert from KiB to kB or to Kib

-HOW TO USE:
+Use the autoScale function for scale a given value and dataFormat to te best dataFormat for representing the value HOW TO USE:

 ES6 syntax: